gokberkkocak/tgtg-discord-bot/README.md

 sqlite3 bot.db < migrations/20220301134633_bot.sql
 ```

-You should also set the db environment variable as well.
+You should also set the db environment variable (DATABASE_URL) as well.

 Example ```.env``` file for environment variables:
 ```